tonykamZ/tuneFinder/README.md

 7. Wait for a while, and the app will be built onto your simulator or physical device!🎉🎉

-## Features ✨
+## Features

-TuneFinder offers the following features:
+TuneFinder offers the following features ✨✨

 Search: Users can search for songs, albums, or artists using the integrated iTunes Search API.
 Filtering: Users can filter search results by country or media type, helping them find the content they're interested in.